secretstartups/handbook/support/workflows/importing_projects.html.md

 The customer should send you a copy of the project export ahead of their chosen import time (if scheduled) so that there is ample time to do the next section and for the customer to verify the list and correct any errors.

+1. In your admin account, generate a Personal Access Token with an expiration date and the scope `api` enabled.
+The token is used for the next step.
 1. In your terminal use [DCEF](https://gitlab.com/gitlab-com/support/toolbox/dcef) to pull a report that contains a list of user **primary** email addresses that are unique to the export file and ones that are unique to just the requestor's GitLab.com group.
 1. Examine the `User emails unique to export file:` section of the results and ensure that all email addresses listed are on the requestor's company domain, meaning no users have an email address on a generic domain such as Gmail.com.

 **If issues within the list are found:**